-A guide to Irish racial slurs - from Cat-lick to Mackerel Snapper, the worst Irish insults
+The worst Irish insults and racial slurs - from Cat-lick to Mackerel Snapper

-Some strange and maddening insulting names for the Irish and their sources
+Some strange and insulting names for the Irish and where they came from

 Although it’s sad these racial slurs are still being used we’ve put together an amazing list of some of the most strange and wonderful insults towards the Irish and where they came from.
 You’ll be surprised at the weird and historical origins.